List of Space Battleship Yamato characters: Gamelon

+Gamelon is a planet in the galaxy of Iskandar, a distant galaxy so far away it has not yet been named by human science.
+It is only 148,000 light years, the same distance that the Large Magellanic Cloud is described as being in the original series, which is actually much closer than the real Large Magellanic Cloud.
+Despite lacking "lightspeed travel," Rafe Kogen says that "Our capacity for intergalactic travel is greatly limited.
+It could take years to reach your galaxy."

-The Gamelon are described as an "aggressive race of humanoids," which is never refuted in any capacity.
+The Gamelons are described as an "aggressive race of humanoids," which is never refuted in any capacity.
 There are very few named Gamilon characters, and none of them are "good," as aggression and war are stated to be in their nature.
 This is in direct contradiction with the main themes of the original series, and is regarded by fans as an insult to the original work.